Warren symposium follows legacy of geneticist giant

 Analyzing relationships between those virus sequences and samples from other states and countries can give us an idea about where the first COVID-19 infections in Georgia came from.
 We can draw a few conclusions, such as: there was no “Patient Zero”, at least here.

 According to sequence analysis in the paper, multiple early introductions of SARS-CoV-2 into Georgia occurred, probably coming from Asia, weeks before the first officially reported case in March 2020.
 The authors suggest that the early focus on returning international travelers was misplaced, as opposed to broader testing of patients with COVID-19 symptoms.
+Visit an urgent care facility if you experience symptoms of covid or any other viral infection.

 “SARS-CoV-2 was likely spreading within the state for approximately three weeks prior to detection in either diagnostic or sequencing data,” the authors write.